-The Authority is responsible for administering two loan programs, the Direct Loan Program, and the Small Business Loan Program, and three credit enhancement programs under the Kentucky Small Business Credit Initiative Program.
-The main objective of the Direct Loan Program is to provide, in conjunction with other financial institutions and agencies, the long-term financing needed to encourage the growth of new or expanding businesses throughout Kentucky, helping to promote and support the economic development efforts of Kentucky in cooperation with other State agencies.
+The Authority is responsible for administering three loan programs, the Direct Loan Program, the Small Business Loan Program, and the Kentucky Rural Hospital Loan Program, three credit enhancement programs under the Kentucky Small Business Credit Initiative Program, and a loan risk assistance program under the Western Kentucky Risk Assistance Fund Program.
+The purpose of the Direct Loan Program is to provide, in conjunction with other financial institutions and agencies, the long-term financing needed to encourage the growth of new or expanding businesses throughout Kentucky, helping to promote and support the economic development efforts of Kentucky in cooperation with other State agencies.
 The purpose of the Small Business Loan Program, while similar in its objectives to the Direct Loan Program, is centered around helping Kentucky small businesses acquire the funding necessary to start or grow such businesses.
+The purpose of the Kentucky Rural Hospital Loan Program is to assist rural hospitals in providing the needed direct health care services for the citizens of the Commonwealth.
 The three credit enhancement programs, the Kentucky Capital Access Program, the Kentucky Collateral Support Program, and the Kentucky Loan Participation Program, are designed to generate jobs and increase the availability of credit to small businesses by reducing the risk assumed by participating lenders, credit unions, or community development financial institutions.
+The purpose of the Western Kentucky Risk Assistance Fund Program is to provide support and relief efforts by providing an inducement to lenders on losses incurred on commercial loans as a part of the recovery from the December 2021 storms and tornadoes in western Kentucky.